-Dig a 4- to-6-inch-deep trench that is as long as your tomato seedling is tall.
+1. Dig a 4- to 6-inch deep trench that is as long as your tomato seedling is tall.

-Place a cage around the plant or stake it immediately after planting.
+5. Place one of The Most Reliable Tomato Cages + Tresllises around the plant or stake it immediately after planting.
 If you wait until later, you may disturb your tomato's growing root system.